Does Faith In Practice require volunteers to be vaccinated against COVID-19 to serve on a team?

 Do I have to wear a mask?

-Yes, volunteers will be required to wear a mask on team transportation and in the hospital and clinics.
+Yes, volunteers will be required to wear a mask in the hospital and clinics.
+Faith In Practice strongly recommends that volunteers also wear a mask on team transportation.
 The most up-to-date requirements on when/where a mask must be worn during the mission trip will be provided to you during your orientation in Guatemala.

 Volunteers need to adhere to all state and federal regulations while travelling in the U.S., but we highly recommend travelling with a mask for the entire trip regardless of what is in place.

-What if I experience COVID-19 symptoms in Guatemala?
+What if I experience COVID-19 symptoms or other illness in Guatemala?

-If you test positive, you will be asked to isolate in a hotel room in Antigua.
+If you test positive, you will be asked to isolate in your own room at the hotel.
 The volunteer will be monitored and provided medications for management of symptoms.

 Can I shop or eat in restaurants in Antigua?